EimantasG/IOS/README.md

-# IOS Press author support

-The author support services are provided for the following journals published by IOS Press:
+Author support services are provided for the following journals published by IOS Press:

 - AI Communications
 - Applied Ontology